 The prevalence of the theme of abdication and its application to both Yao and Shun have been archeologically confirmed by the bamboo manuscript "Tang Yu zhi dao" 唐虞之道 found at Guodian 郭店, Hubei.
-For the text, see Guodian Chu mu zhujian 1998: 39-41, 157-159; for a translation and discussion, see Allan 2006; for further analysis, see the excellent study by Pines (2005a, with extensive references to Chinese scholarship).
-In addition, the bamboo manuscripts "Zi Gao" 子羔 and especially "Rong cheng shi" 禁成氏 in the Shanghai Museum corpus discuss the issue of abdication; see Pines 2005a and 2010, again with a wealth of references.
+For the text, see Jingmenshi bowuguan 1998: 39-41, 157-159.
+For a translation and discussion, see Allan 2006.
+For further analysis, see the excellent study by Pines (2005, with extensive references to Chinese scholarship).
+In addition, the bamboo manuscripts "Zi Gao" 子羔 and especially "Rong cheng shi" 容成氏 in the Shanghai Museum corpus discuss the issue of abdication; see Pines 2005, 2010, again with a wealth of references.

-Hanshu 75: 3153-3154; see Arbuckle 1995: 588-589; Sukhu 2005-2006: 103-106.
+72 Hanshu 75.3153-3154.
+See Arbuckle 1995: 588-589; Sukhu 2005-2006: 103-106.

-peror Yu [= Shun]" 虞帝之苗裔 who ruled because the spirit of the Han founding emperor, Han Gaozu 漢高祖 (r.
-202-195 BCE), had abdicated his dynasty in Wang's favor.
-After assuming the throne, Wang continued to invoke the abdication to him, the new Shun, on various occasions not only in speech but also in ritual and administrative activities where he imitated the purported government structure of Shun's reign, enshrined him in the imperial ancestral temple as Wang's ancestor, and, in the hour of his death, carried Shun's ceremonial knife.
-In short, the one person at the late Former Han imperial court who could invoke Yao's abdication to Shun as a political model was the man who ended the existing dynasty to set up his own.
+After Sui Hong, the next figure to identify the Western Han with Yao in order to present Yao's abdication to Shun as a historical model was none other than Wang Mang 王莽 (ca. 45 BCE-23 CE).
+When governing as the de facto ruler before putting an end to the Western Han by proclaiming his new Xin 新 dynasty and himself its founding emperor-Wang had asserted repeatedly that he was occupying the position of the Duke of Zhou (周公之位), that is, of the regent who protected the dynasty at the time of an infant emperor.73 Yet when Wang was on the verge of establishing himself officially as emperor, he reversed his purported identity: now he declared himself the "descendant of Emperor Yu [= Shun]" (虞帝之苗裔) who ruled because the spirit of the Han founding emperor, Han Gaozu 漢高祖 (r.
+202-195 BCE), had abdicated his dynasty in Wang's favor.74 After assuming the throne, Wang continued to invoke the abdication to him, the new Shun, on various occasions not only in speech but also in ritual and administrative activities where he imitated the purported government structure of Shun's reign, enshrined Shun in the imperial ancestral temple as his ancestor, and, in the hour of his death, carried Shun's ceremonial knife.75 In short, the one person at the late Western Han imperial court who could invoke Yao's abdication to Shun as a political model was the man who ended the existing dynasty to set up his own.
 To all others, the historical example of Yao's abdication was fraught with ambiguity and peril.

-Nevertheless, and regardless of the core problem of abdication, the overall vision of Yao as presented in the "Yao dian" was acceptable to Han thinkers because it represented a historical time of kingship before the organization of an actual state.
+Nevertheless, and regardless of the core problem of abdication, the overall vision of Yao as presented in "Yao dian" was acceptable to Han thinkers because it represented a historical time of kingship before the organization of an actual state.
 Yao was both charismatic and archaic; his refusal to follow his advisers evinced a political structure that was at best incipient, and his principal task at the dawn of history was to harmonize the primordial state of humanity with the course of nature.
-Shun, by contrast, was the ruler not merely of the next historical period but of a radically different stage in the development of human social and political organization.
+Shun, by contrast, was the ruler not merely of the next historical period but of a radically different stage in the development of human social, legal, and political organization.